 Gran Chaco â" the flat lowlands of the southeast.
 Camiri and Villamontes are in this area.

-The Altiplano Region is the highest area in Bolivia and as such it is the coldest.
+The Altiplano Region is the highest area in Bolivia and as such, it is the coldest.
 It has a semi-arid climate with a short, rainy summer from November till March, and a long, dry winter from April till October.
 The region is continuously swept by strong and chilling winds.
 In the summer, La Paz, the capital of Bolivia, is at its warmest at the beginning of the season, seeing average highs of 15Â°C in October and November.
 It cools off gradually, and not by a great deal, to 13Â°C in March.
-It can always get down to freezing at night though average lows are around conversely increase as daytime highs decrease; in October the average low temperature is at freezing, while it March it gets up to 2Â°C. Rainfall increases, peaking in December and January.
+It can always get down to freezing at night though average lows are around conversely increasing as daytime highs decrease; in October the average low temperature is at freezing, while in March it gets up to 2Â°C. Rainfall increases, peaking in December and January.
 While it becomes quite frequent, the amount of rain that actually falls remains quite low.
 In the winter, temperatures drop to around 12Â°C in the day, and -5Â°C at night.
 Precipitation is minimal with the whole area seeing about five days seeing snowfall throughout the season.
-Land surrounding Lake Titicaca benefits from the moderating influence expected of large bodies of water; however, this effect is greatly reduced by the affects of high altitude.
+The land surrounding Lake Titicaca benefits from the moderating influence expected of large bodies of water; however, this effect is greatly reduced by the effects of high altitude.

 The Cordillera Central region receives the most comfortable weather in Bolivia.
 There is little temperature variation throughout the year; in Cochabamba average high temperatures fluctuate between 25Â°C and 29Â°C throughout the year.
 Average lows do see a significant drop during the dry season, from May till August, from around 18Â°C to 14Â°C. While this may seem only as significant as the daytime range, 18Â°C is warm while 14Â°C requires a jumper.
 This drop in night temperature is due to the reduced humidity; the dry season can expect absolutely no precipitation throughout the period.
 While at this elevation snow is expected, the tropical sun does not allow temperatures to drop low enough.
 Potosi, which is the highest peak of this area, does see much lower temperatures and snowfall.

-The Yungas Valley has a sub-tropical to tropical climate and is the cloudiest, rainiest and most humid part of Boliviaâ¦ lovely.
+The Yungas Valley has a sub-tropical to the tropical climate and is the cloudiest, rainiest and most humid part of Boliviaâ¦ lovely.
 Actually, it is very beautiful; high rainfall on the fertile soil means that the area is thickly vegetated with exotic rainforest or deciduous forest depending on regional rainfall.
 The heaviest rains fall in the summer wet season between November and March, when temperatures regularly get as high as 32Â°C. The area is drier and much cooler in winter from April till October, bringing the annual average temperature down to 18Â°C. This means it regularly gets below 15Â°C.

-The Eastern Lowlandscover about half of the country.
+The Eastern Lowlands cover about half of the country.
 Areas surrounding the Amazon basin receive a tropical climate where it is hotter than the Yungas Valley with little seasonal variation, seeing average high temperatures just above 30Â°C year round.
 Trinidad sees a very short dry season, still with moderate rainfall, from June till September, when average highs fall just below 30Â°C and average lows get down to around 16Â°C. The wet season peaks in January.
 Further south the climate is sub-tropical with cooler winters brought by southeast winds.
 In Santa Cruz rainfall is moderate, getting gradually heavier towards winter and lighter towards summer.
 August is the driest month while January is the wettest.
 From September till March average highs can be expected at 30Â°C, but in the winter, from April till August, the temperature relents slightly; the average high temperature dips down to 24Â°C in June and July.
-These winter months are the best time to visit the area due low rainfall and pleasant temperatures.
+These winter months are the best time to visit the area due to low rainfall and pleasant temperatures.

-The Gran Chacois semi-arid for eight months of the year, seeing virtually no rainfall.
+The Gran Chaco is semi-arid for eight months of the year, seeing virtually no rainfall.
 But heavy rainfall from December to March brings on floods and semi-tropical weather conditions.
-The aridity of the summer months drives day time temperatures up into the mid 40s.
+The aridity of the summer months drives day time temperatures up into the mid-40s.
 This is the hottest part of Bolivia with the most extreme temperature, creating areas of desert and areas of rainforest side by side.
 The Gran Chaco is affectionately nicknamed âGreen Hellâ.

 Bolivia is an incredibly diverse country presenting fascinating extremes of habitat and landscape.
 The country is perhaps better suited to the more adventurous traveller, though many areas of lower altitude have something to offer for all.
-Those travelling to areas of higher elevation should be prepared for the physical effects of the change in atmosphere; thinner air means less oxygen and it is a good idea to introduce yourself gradually, pausing to acclimatise as you climb.
+Those travelling to areas of higher elevation should be prepared for the physical effects of the change in the atmosphere; thinner air means less oxygen and it is a good idea to introduce yourself gradually, pausing to acclimatise as you climb.
 Strenuous activities should only be attempted once fully acclimatised.